Landing high-quality podcast guests is key to expanding your audience.

-If you’re a podcaster who hopes to land high-quality guests, keep these five things in mind to help you from looking like an amateur (and potentially turning potential guests away).
+If you’re a podcaster who hopes to land high-quality podcast guests, keep these five things in mind to help you from looking like an amateur (and potentially turning potential guests away).

 Asking your guest to share the episode